Some thoughts about opera:

 Music and original text by Ashi Day, with the inclusion of traditional nursery rhymes and lullaby texts.
 Commissioned by Whistling Hens.

-The Angel in the House (I Did My Best to Kill Her)
+The Angel In the House (I Did My Best To Kill Her)

 A woman sits down to work, but is interrupted by the the Angel in the House, a phantasm made entirely of repressive ideals of womanhood.
 The specter reminds her not to be too harsh, to smile, to remember her duties, to be sweet and caring and submissive.
 The woman resists, and the conflict escalates to a battle to the death.
 A comic opera.
 Inspired by “Professions for Women” by Virginia Woolf and a terrible old poem by Coventry Patmore.

-For two sopranos and chamber ensemble
+For two sopranos (flexible) and chamber ensemble

 A woman: Soprano